Chinese Fortune Cookies

 Would not make this again.

 I do not recommend this recipe!!
 My daughter's class is studying China.
 She had to make Chinese Fortune Cookies from scratch.
 It was a disaster.
 After 20 minutes at 300, you will have 6 hard brown frizbees.
 After 10 minutes at 300, you will have soft cookies that crack in half as soon as you fold them.
 At 5 mintes (can you tell, I tried my best to figure out the right timing?) the cookies still broke when being folded.
 After wasting my time and raw materials, at 8:45pm at night, I had to go to a Chinese restaurant to buy them.
 For $3.60, it was a much better value than making from scratch and I actually had 3 dozen, nicely wrapped, perfect cookies when I got back home.
-Something is wrong with this recipe. one star
+Something is wrong with this recipe.
+1 star

 tanya in ohio Jul 21, 2003